 The male contestant answered his second fill in the blank, and then it was the female contestant’s turn.
 Baldwin announced which of the stars she would be trying to match in this round.
 But those celebs didn’t hear him or didn’t understand how the game is played.
 They were doing everything BUT writing down their answers.

-After a long minute of confusion, with everyone now seemingly understanding who was playing, a bottom row contestant, instead of putting her card in the slot, showed it to the camera, the audience and the contestants.
+After a long minute of confusion, with everyone now seemingly understanding who was playing, a bottom row celebrity, instead of putting her card in the slot, showed it to the camera, the audience and the contestants.
 Obviously, this is a no-no — so taping had to be halted (yet again) and a new question inserted.

 Five minutes later, a producer appeared with a new card, and the show resumed.